 St. Mark’s Saturdays: St. Mark’s Saturdays offer students and faculty an innovative opportunity to engage in relevant and developmentally appropriate academic, service, and character and wellness coursework.
 At the core of each St. Mark’s Saturdays offering is a belief in the power of experience to transform student understanding.
 Our Saturday program allows students to direct their own educational pathways by pursuing current interests and exploring new ones in hands-on, collaborative, and interdisciplinary courses.

 History Fellowship: The History Fellowship trains talented, aspiring historians in the skills of academic research and historiography.
-Each Fellow, having selected a topic of personal interest during the spring of their V Form year, then pursues rigorous, in-depth research in venues ranging from libraries to archives, to the halls of Congress, and distant museums.
-The course culminates in the production of a substantial research paper, which students then defend before a panel of faculty members.
+Each Fellow, having selected a topic of personal interest during the spring of the V Form year, then pursues rigorous, in-depth research in venues ranging from libraries to archives, to the halls of Congress, and distant museums.
+The course culminates in the production of a substantial research paper, which students defend before a panel of faculty members.

 STEM Fellowship: The STEM Fellowship offers students the chance for deep exploration of their own particular area of interest, while fostering real-world skills needed for high-level scientific research.
 Fellows work with faculty and mentors from area labs and hospitals to design and conduct their own experiments and apply their research to real-world challenges.
 Fellows present posters at local and national science fairs.

-Click here for additional information about the academic program.
+Select this link for additional information about the academic program.